Renormalization group improved pressure for hot and dense quark matter: Quark Contribution to the QCD Pressure

 \subsection{Implementing the RGOPT for the quark pressure}

-The RGOPT requires to variationally deform the Lagrangian, by rescaling the coupling (consistently for every standard interaction terms), while also adding a modified Gaussian interpolating (mass) term.
-Explicitly, following the prescription \cite{JLalphas,prdCOLD}
+The RGOPT construction\cite{JLalphas,prlphi4,prdCOLD} may be summarized as the following successive steps: \begin{itemize} \item 1.
+First one restores perturbative RG invariance of the massive theory, following the procedure above described, giving at NLO $P^{RGPT}(m,g)$ in Eqs.(\ref{PRGPT}), (\ref{s0def}),(\ref{s1def}).
+The subtraction contributions can be viewed as extending the Lagrangian by vacuum terms $\sim (m^4/g) H(g)$, that could be equivalently introduced at the bare level\cite{prdphi4,JLcond2}, although the above prescription working directly with renormalized quantities is most convenient.
+At this stage, upon using commonly defined NLO running coupling and masses from Eqs.(\ref{b0def})--(\ref{gamdef}), it could easily be checked that Eq.(\ref{PRGPT}) has a remnant scale dependence only of higher order $\sim m^4 g^2$ by construction. \item 2.
+Next the RGOPT requires to variationally deform the Lagrangian, by rescaling the coupling (consistently for every standard interaction terms), and modifying quark mass terms, as

-where $ {\cal L}_{QCD}$ is the standard massless QCD Lagrangian and $m$ is an arbitrary quark mass at this stage.
-This is equivalent to perform the substitution $m \to m(1-\delta)^a$ and $g\to \delta g$ in $P^{RGPT}$, Eq. (\ref{PRGPT}), reexpanded in powers of $\delta$, and finally setting $\delta\to 1$ to recover the massless limit.
-At any finite order this leaves a residual $m$-dependence, that is appropriately fixed by a stationarity criterion\cite{pms}, the mass optimization prescription (MOP):
+$m$ being now an arbitrary mass.
+Eq.(\ref{Lint}) is to be viewed as a convenient bookkeeping prescription actually performed on an already renormalized quantity $P(m,g)$, thus obtained from standard perturbative expansion and appropriate renormalizations of the {\em massive} theory.
+Concerning the pressure it amounts to do those substitutions within $P^{RGPT}(m,g)$ of Eq.(\ref{PRGPT}), thus incorporating the previously obtained vacuum subtractions~\footnote{ For overall RG consistency it is crucial to perform first the perturbative RG-restoring procedure as in Eq.(\ref{PRGPT}), before modifying the perturbative expansion according to Eq.(\ref{Lint}), as the two procedures do not commute.}. \item 3.
+The resulting expression from Eq.(\ref{Lint}) is expanded in powers of $\delta$, at the same perturbative order considered, and next setting $\delta\to 1$ to recover the massless limit.
+At any finite order this leaves a residual $m$-dependence, that can be fixed by a stationarity criterion\cite{pms}, the mass optimization prescription (MOP):

-The next step is to fix the arbitrary exponent $a$ that we introduced in Eq.(\ref{Lint}), by expanding to leading order-$\delta^0$ and requiring the resulting pressure to satisfy, since Eq.(\ref{mop}) is used, the {\it reduced} (massless) RG equation: